 Understanding Operations Management

 Operations management involves the use of personnel resources, materials, equipment, and technology.
-Managers acquire, develop, and deliver products to customers based on customer needs and company capabilities.
+Managers acquire, develop, and deliver recommended products to customers based on customer needs and company capabilities.

 Operations management deals with a variety of strategic issues.
 Some of them are: determining the size of manufacturing plants and project management methods and implementing the structure of computer networks.
 Other operational issues include managing inventory levels, including work-in-progress levels and raw material acquisition, quality control, material handling, and maintenance policies.

 Operations management consists of studying the use of raw materials and guaranteeing a minimum of waste.
 Therefore, operations managers use many formulas.
 For example, the economic order quantity formula determines when and what size of an inventory order to fulfill and how much inventory to hold.

 The combination of understanding and coordinating the work of a business is essential to becoming an effective operations manager.